DebraChen/SNOW-APP-Develop-Process/Discover/README.md

+This discover and research had been wrote very detaily, in order to recall and review some thoughts and ideas that I haven't dive too deep， also works as mental cleansing.

 Stage 1:
 I thought abbout making a virtual space.
 It could have more artist's works (music, schulpture, architecture, fine arts etc) after they send to me, and I transfer them into digital works and put into unreal, make a cool event and gallery.
 I connected some artist, they are very happy to join, I tried to scan some works by Lidar, it was a bit rough cuz my Lidar is not precision enough.